 The successful doctoral student must be a mature and responsible individual, able to act on his own initiative.
 Doctoral programs are more flexible and varied than those leading to other graduate degrees and are designed to build upon the individual's previous academic preparation.
 All doctoral programs must be approved by the Seminary Doctoral Committee.
-A minimum of 30 credit hours beyond the M.Div. degree or its equivalent is required for the D.Min. degree, including 21 credits of courses with a DM prefix (which may include BI 538), 3 credits for BI 640, and 6 credits of research (DM 790).
+A minimum of 30 credit hours beyond the M.Div. degree or its equivalent is required for the D.Min. degree, including 21 credits of courses with a DM prefix (which may include TH 538), 3 credits for TH 640, and 6 credits of research (DM 790).

 All work, including the defense of the major project, must be completed within six consecutive years.
-The six years begin with the first course taken in the D.Min.
+The six years begin with the first course taken in the D.Min. program.

-program.
-For example, if a student takes his first course in May 2016, he must complete all his requirements by May 2022.
 Students who are unable to complete their degree in six years may request an extension, not to exceed a total of ten years to complete degree requirements.

-All D.Min. courses, except Research Study (major project), are taken in one-week modules offered in January, May, and August and via distance learning (up to three courses).
+All D.Min. courses, except Research Study (major project), are taken in one-week modules offered in January, May, and August and via online learning (up to three courses).
 A maximum of three modules (nine credit hours) can be completed each year unless permission is granted by the Seminary Committee.
 This schedule allows the student sufficient time for application of course material in his home ministry as well as sufficient time for the completion of pre-course and post-coursework.